tkluck/LandauGinzburgCategories.jl/docs/src/index.md

 ## Limitations

-**Idempotent completion.** As the theory of these matrix factorizations requires an idempotent completion, not all operations can return an explicit matrix factorization.
-In many cases, a combination of a matrix factorization and an idempotent endomorphism is provided.

 **Expensive computations.** Many known orbifold equivalences are presented by way of an _Ansatz_ together with the verifiable statement that the resulting equations have a solution.
 We represent this by placing these